floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 ## In Summation

 Everybody's different and works in different ways.
 I get that some people need a place to focus that's free from distractions.
-I get that some people need to be